OrvokkiK/HYTEProjekti2024/README.md

 {
   "user_id": "2",  (should be integer)
-  "analysis_result": "Korkea stressi",  (should be "korkea stressi", "kohtalainen stressi", "matala stressi") "analysis_enumerated": "3",  (should be integer between 1-3) "created_at": "2024-05-4"  (should be date)
+  "analysis_result": "Korkea stressi",  (should be "Matala stressitaso", "Kohtalainen stressitaso" or "Korkea stressitaso"") "analysis_enumerated": "3",  (should be integer between 1-3) "created_at": "2024-05-4"  (should be date)
 }